system-transparency/stfe/doc/api.md

 A fair summary of our Trunnel usage is as follows.

 All integers are 64-bit, unsigned, and in network byte order.
-A fixed-size byte array is put into the serialization buffer in-order, starting from the first byte.
-A variable length byte array first declares its length as an integer, which is then followed by that number of bytes.
+Fixed-size byte arrays are put into the serialization buffer in-order, starting from the first byte.
+Variable length byte arrays first declare their length as an integer, which is then followed by that number of bytes.
 These basic types are concatenated to form a collection.
 You should not need a general-purpose Trunnel (de)serialization parser to work with this format.
 If you have one, you